-The investigation included 49 healthy children with recently diagnosed epilepsy.
-After the diagnosis of epilepsy was made (two unprovoked events confirmed as seizures and epileptiform EEG changes), a monotherapy with VPA was initiated.
+The investigation included a total of 49 healthy children with recently diagnosed epilepsy.
+After the diagnosis of epilepsy was made (2 unprovoked events confirmed as seizures and epileptiform EEG changes), a monotherapy with VPA was initiated.

-Anthropometric parameters were analyzed - body height and weight and body mass index (BMI) were calculated using the formula BMI = $^{BM}/{BH}^2$.
-All the patients were classified for puberty stage using the Tanner method.
+Anthropometric parameters were analyzed - body height and weight and body mass index (BMI) were calculated using the formula $BMI = {}^{BM} / {}{BH}{}^2$ .
+All patients were classified for puberty stage using the Tanner method.
 Pubic and axillary hair was examined, and so was breast development in girls, and genitals and testicle volume in boys.
 All children were classified according to the Tanner stages 1-4.
 Prepubertal children had Tanner stage 1 (pubic hair and testicle volume for boys and pubic hair and breast development for girls).
 The pubertal group included children with any of the sex characteristics of Tanner stage 2.
 Every child had a blood sample collected at 08:00 am, before the meal, after a 12-hour overnight fasting, and before the morning dose of VPA.
-Blood samples of glucose, insulin, and valproic acid level were taken.
+Blood samples of glucose, insulin and valproic acid level were taken.
 Using the mathematical model, the HOMA index (insulin resistance index) was calculated for each patient.
 The valproic acid serum level was used in statistical analysis to establish the variability among patients and to evaluate a correlation between the valproic acid serum level and other investigated parameters.

-Sampling was made at the initiation of therapy, after six months and 12 months of continuous therapy with VPA.
-Samples were collected at 08:00 am, after a 12-hour night fasting and before the morning dose of VPA was administered.
+Sampling was made at the initiation of therapy, after 6 months and 12 months of continuous therapy with sodium valproate.
+Samples were collected at 08:00 am, after a 12-hour night fasting and before the morning dose of valproate was taken.

-The exclusion criteria were as follows: obese children (BMI more than 25 kg/m2 before the initiation of therapy), children with diagnosed chromosomal anomalies, children with a chronic inflammatory autoimmune disease, children with congenital or chronic heart, lungs, liver and kidney diseases, which can influence glucose and lipid metabolism.
-Children with chronic neurological conditions (cerebral palsy, congenital neurological disease) and children with any finding other than normal on brain computed tomography or magnetic resonance imaging were also excluded.
+The exclusion criteria were: obese children (BMI more than 25 kg/m before the initiation of therapy), children with diagnosed chromosomal anomalies, children with a chronic inflammatory autoimmune disease, children with congenital or chronic heart, lungs, liver and kidney diseases, which can influence glucose and lipid metabolism.
+Children with chronic neurological conditions (cerebral palsy, congential neurological disease) and children with any finding other than normal on brain CT or MRI were also excluded.

-Data were collected and analyzed using computer program IBM SPSS Statistics for Windows, Version 20.0 (IBM Corp., Armonk, NY, USA) and presented in tables and graphs.
+Data were collected and analyzed using computer program IBM SPSS 20.0 and presented on tabels and graphs.

-The statistical analysis used the arithmetic mean; for the parametric data and difference testing, the t-test and Fisher ANOVA, χ^2 test were used.
-For non-parametric data, the Mann-Whitney, the Wilcoxon, and the Freidman and Kruskal-Wallis tests were used.
+The statistical analysis used the arithmetic mean, the standard deviation for data description used test: the parameter data and testing difference used the T-test and FISHER ANOVA, a Chi-square test.
+For non-parameter data: the Mann-Whitney, the Wilcoxon, and the Freidman and Kruskal-Wallis tests were used.
 The correlation was investigated using the Pearson and Spearman correlation.

-This investigation was approved by the University Children's Ethics Committee - number 017 13/77 on April 9, 2019.
+This investigation was approved by the University Children's Ethic Committee - number 017 13/77 on April 9, 2019.